ChrisChan8551/SoundPuff/README.md

 ## PLAYLISTS

-### Get all Playlists of an Artist from an id
+### Get all Playlists of an Artist(User) from an id

-Returns all the playlists created by the specified artist.
+Returns all the playlists created by the specified artist(user).

 * Require Authentication: false
 * Request
   * Method: GET
-  * URL: api/users/username/playlist
+  * URL: /api/artists/:artistId/playlists
   * Body: none

 * Successful Response